 The issue: better targeting of resources is needed to reduce vulnerability and end poverty by 2030

-We share the belief that by 2030 it is possible to bring about an end to extreme poverty.
-But to do this, we need to harness all available resources now, as current global and national investments are not reducing poverty fast enough to meet the agreed Sustainable Development Goals.
-Nor are they sufficiently reducing the vulnerability of the poorest people to political, environmental or economic crises.
+We share the belief that by 2030 it is possible to bring about an end to extreme poverty, and to do this we need to harness all available resources, as current global and national investments are not reducing poverty fast enough to meet the agreed Sustainable Development Goals.
+But mobilising more resources isn’t the end of the story; we need to ensure resources are targeted to the people and places most in need.
+Only then will we sufficiently reduce the vulnerability of the poorest people to political, environmental or economic crises, meet the SDGs and ensure no one is left behind.

 There are many different resources that have a role to play: national and international; public and private; developmental; security; and humanitarian.
 There is currently only a partial understanding of what resources – financial and otherwise – are available, where and how they are allocated, what is most effective and who is benefiting.
 Transparent and reliable data on what resources are available at the point of use, be that by district-level official or international policymaker, is mostly absent.
 This has to change – we must make sure investments work more effectively, together and to their comparative strengths, to benefit poor and vulnerable people.